When is divorce permissible biblically? When is it not? What does the Lord say about such a difficult subject?

 God wants to help you and heal you.
 He plans to prosper you and not harm you, to give you hope and a future (Jeremiah 29:11).
 The Bible is clear: “The Lord longs to be gracious to you; he rises to show you compassion” (Isaiah 30:18).
 God grieves with you, cries with you, walks with you, and accepts and loves you, just as you are, right now.

 As I understand Scripture, remarriage is a biblical option for you.
 With counsel and help, restoration and healing, I believe God can lead you into another marriage.
-I am so grateful that every ministry in our church is open to those who have experienced divorce.
-There are those among our ministry staff, our deacons, our Sunday school teachers and choir members who have experienced the pain of divorce.
+I am so grateful when every ministry in a church is open to those who have experienced divorce.
+There are those among many church ministry staffs, deacons, Sunday school teachers, and choir members who have experienced the pain of divorce.
 And God is using them in wonderful ways.

 Billy Graham said: “I am opposed to divorce and regard the increase in divorces today as one of the most alarming problems in society.
 However, I know that the Lord can forgive and heal.”
 He is right.